qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 <div id="basics-events-fizzbuzz"></div>

+and that solves the "FizzBuzz" problem.

-If we want to remove some simultaneous `Event`s, we can do so with `difference`:
+If we want to remove some simultaneously occurring `Event`s, we can do so with `difference`:
 ```haskell
 difference :: Event t a -> Event t b -> Event t a
 ```